YA-AMEERS/contextual-analysis-basics/Readme.md

 Once the API is running, it will automatically start querying and updating the news articles in the database.
 You can interact with the database directly using SQLAlchemy queries or through a separate application that consumes the data stored in the database.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to add new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).